Philomena892/AndreevMoek/README.md

 ## Examples

-This directory cotains example instaces to test code.
+This directory contains example instances to test code.

 ## Images